WebexCC-SA/LAB-2352/docs/Labguide/PreRequisites.md

 ---

-> The video below shows a demo about the agent login process and the available options:
+> The below shows a demo about the agent login process and the available options:

 ![agent-desktop](../images/agent/AgentLogin.gif)